JsonBin/WBLanguage/README.md

 ## License

-WBAlamofire is available under the MIT license.
+WBLanguage is available under the [MIT License](https://raw.github.com/rs/SDWebImage/master/LICENSE).
 See the LICENSE file for more info.